School Profile: 2025-2026

 School, Community, and Curriculum Highlights

 Cambridge focuses on instruction and relationships.
-“Be the Bridge” (or B²) is not just a hashtag but an expectation of all students to be Brave, Respectful, Involved, Determined, Generous, and Engaged in their education at Cambridge and in their membership in the Cambridge community.
+“Be the Bridge” (or B²) is not just a hashtag, but an expectation of all students to be Brave, Respectful, Involved, Determined, Generous and Engaged in their education at Cambridge and in their membership in the Cambridge community.
 Cambridge offers six classes and opportunities for individual enrichment and advancement each day through our B² program.
-The school year consists of two eighteen-week semesters.
+The school year consists of two 18-week semesters.
 Students have a wide array of programs, courses, and experiences available to shape their academic, physical, and social well-being.

 Cambridge Bears have 25 athletic teams to grow their talents and fitness.
-Last year Cambridge finished as the #2 overall AAAAA athletic program in the State, with the girls finishing #1 and earning their 3rd Director’s Cup in the last four years while the boys finished #4 in the state in the boys rankings.
-Twenty teams qualified for state playoffs, including 1 State Champion, four State Runner-Ups, and 10 additional top-10 state finishes.
-Cambridge also finished as the Region Director’s Cup Winner for the 5th consecutive year and had six Region Championships & seven Region Runner-Ups.
+Last year Cambridge finished as the #4 overall AAAA athletic program in the State, with the girls finishing #3 while the boys finished #4 in the state in the boys’ rankings.
+Twenty teams qualified for state playoffs including 2 State Champion, 1 State Runner-Up, and 10 additional top 10 state finishes.
+Cambridge also finished as the Region Director’s Cup Winner for the 6th consecutive year and had eight Region Championships & seven Region Runner-Ups.
+Cambridge had six individual state champions and 24 student-athletes signed to continue their sports in college.

-In addition to athletics, Cambridge students may follow their interests, values, or hobbies.
-Cambridge has over 70 clubs, service organizations, and honor societies.
+In addition to athletics, Cambridge has over 70 clubs, service organizations, and honor societies.

 Cambridge educates, challenges, and inspires our students to reach their full potential by being brave in their choices, respectful of differences, involved in the community, determined to succeed, generous in giving of their time and talent, and engaged in setting goals for their own education.
 At Cambridge, students, faculty, and staff strive to “Be the Bridge” to a healthy and safe present and to a successful and happy future.